A pop-up play café and free, online ‘cookalong’ are just some of the Herts activities for the ESRC Festival of Social Science 2024

 The Lost Mother’s Project: an exhibition and talk with Dr Laura Abbott

-This groundbreaking exhibition, showcases artwork, poems, a podcast, and photographs based on research findings to highlight the emotional and complex challenges faced by pregnant and postnatal women in prison, especially those separated from their newborns.
-It aims to foster a deeper understanding of these issues and advocate for more compassionate care and support.
+This ground breaking exhibition showcases illustrated posters specially commissioned to highlight the emotional and complex challenges faced by pregnant and postnatal women in prison, especially those separated from their newborns, based on Herts-led research.
+It will be followed by an emotive talk in the University's law court by Dr Abbott and a lived experience member, that aims to foster a deeper understanding of these issues and advocate for more compassionate care and support.

 How new healthcare models can help a health service under pressure